Results from trigonometric functions are always in RAD.

 If I rapidly type a sequence of numbers, the entered keyboard number(s) are ignored.
 For example, if I type 123 quickly, the 2 is missed and I get 13 on the display.

-While one keyboard key is pressed, no other key press is recognised.
-When you typed the 2, you had still held down the 1.
+While a key on the keyboard is pressed, no further key press is recognised.
+When you typed the 2, you had still pressed down the 1.
 This is exactly how the real HP-15C behaves.